Noise reduction: Block-matching algorithms

-A block-matching algorithm can be applied to group similar image fragments into overlapping macroblocks of identical size, stacks of similar macroblocks are then filtered together in the transform domain and each image fragment is finally restored to its original location using a weighted average of the overlapping pixels.
+A block-matching algorithm can be applied to group similar image fragments of overlapping macroblocks of identical size.
+Stacks of similar macroblocks are then filtered together in the transform domain and each image fragment is finally restored to its original location using a weighted average of the overlapping pixels.

 Random field

-Shrinkage fields is a random field-based machine learning technique that brings performance comparable to that of Block-matching and 3D filtering yet requires much lower computational overhead (such that it could be performed directly within embedded systems).
+Shrinkage fields is a random field-based machine learning technique that brings performance comparable to that of Block-matching and 3D filtering yet requires much lower computational overhead such that it can be performed directly within embedded systems.

 Deep learning

-Various deep learning approaches have been proposed to solve noise reduction and such image restoration tasks.
-Deep Image Prior is one such technique which makes use of convolutional neural network and is distinct in that it requires no prior training data.
+Various deep learning approaches have been proposed to achieve noise reduction and such image restoration tasks.
+Deep Image Prior is one such technique that makes use of convolutional neural network and is notable in that it requires no prior training data.

 Software

-Most general purpose image and photo editing software will have one or more noise-reduction functions (median, blur, despeckle, etc.).
+Most general-purpose image and photo editing software will have one or more noise-reduction functions (median, blur, despeckle, etc.).